COnfuchiy/GDungeons/README.md

 # GDungeons
-# A turn-based strategy rouge like game about dungeons, monsters and most of all - G
+# Description: A turn-based strategy rouge like game about dungeons, monsters and most of all - G
 # Current status: early development
 # No Walls Porduction